ElijahBcodes/ElijahBcodes/README.md

 - 👋 Hi, I’m @ElijahBcodes
 - 👀 I am learning Web Development and looking for others to collaborate on open source projects.
 - 🌱 I’m currently learning html, css,and javascript online with tutotial in prep for a coding bootcamp.
-- 💞️ I’m looking to collaborate on begginer coding projects in html and web development related projects...
+- 💞️ I have found that it is easy to learn on my own but I would like to find others sharing the journey.
 - 📫 How to reach me eli1inthesnow@gmail.com...

 <!---